 - London – 4:40 to 5:40 on Eurostar to Brussels and TGV Thalys or ICE to Aachen.
 (Remember Eurostar’s extra check-in times!)

-Train timetables and reservations are possible at German Railways website – advance reservations can give huge discounts.
+Train timetables and reservations are possible at the German Railways website – advance reservations can give huge discounts on longer journeys.

 Cheap Buses to Aachen